bismuthfoundation/Bismuth-FAQ/Exchanges/How_to_Implement.md

 - "whitelist": Having a few team operated nodes and pool nodes in your whitelit definitely can help stay synced.
 Ask us.
 - "mempool_allowed" is the list of address to accept txs from, even if the mempool is full.
 - set "terminal_output" to True to get more console feedback
+- set "ram" to False to use disk rather than ram and spare some Memory (default, safer)
-- set "mempool_ram_conf" to False if you plan to access the mempool db from scripts.
+- set "mempool_ram" to False if you plan to access the mempool db from scripts.

 # Extra plugin